hamedyaghoobian/MuhlenbergSTEM25-EmotionAI/docs/instructor_guide.md

 ### Introduction (5 minutes)
 - Welcome students and organize them into groups (1-2 students per computer)
 - Give a brief overview of the activity and its connection to AI
+- Highlight the new interactive features:
+  - The "How it Works" explanation buttons
+  - The parameter controls for experimentation
+  - The visualization windows for predictions and training
 - Distribute the handouts

 ### Guided Activity (20 minutes)
-1. **Data Collection (10 minutes)**
+1. **Data Collection (8 minutes)**
    - Help students start the application and activate the webcam
    - Guide them through capturing images for each emotion
-   - Encourage them to capture varied expressions
+   - Encourage them to check the "How Capture Works" explanation
+   - Have them try different expressions and angles
+   - Point out the counter showing how many images they've captured

-2. **Model Training (5 minutes)**
+2. **Model Training (7 minutes)**
+   - Introduce the parameter controls and what each one does:
+     - **Epochs**: Number of training cycles (more = longer training)
+     - **Learning Rate**: Size of adjustments (smaller = more precise)
+     - **Data Augmentation**: Creating variations of their images
+   - Have students try different parameter combinations (if time allows)
-   - While the model trains, explain the concept of neural networks
+   - While the model trains, point out the progress bar showing accuracy
-   - Use the diagram to illustrate how the model processes images
-   - Point out the progress bar and explain what's happening
+   - When training completes, discuss the accuracy graph
+   - Have students observe differences between groups using different parameters

 3. **Testing (5 minutes)**
    - Let students test their models with new expressions
-   - Encourage them to try "tricking" the model
+   - Encourage them to examine the detailed prediction breakdown
-   - Have them observe differences between groups' results
+   - Have them try the challenge activities like confusing the model
+   - Compare results between groups

 ### Discussion (5 minutes)
 - Lead a brief discussion on:
-  - How their models performed
+  - How different parameters affected model performance
+  - Which emotions were easiest/hardest to recognize
-  - Ways to improve accuracy
+  - What strategies improved accuracy
   - Real-world applications of this technology
   - Ethical considerations

+## New Interactive Features to Highlight

+### Explanation Buttons
+- **How Capture Works**: Explains image preprocessing and storage
+- **How Training Works**: Details the training process and parameters
+- **How Prediction Works**: Shows how the model makes decisions

+### Parameter Controls
+- Encourage students to experiment with these values
+- Discuss the tradeoffs of different settings:
+  - More epochs: Better accuracy but risk of overfitting
+  - Higher learning rate: Faster training but may miss optimal values
+  - Data augmentation: More training variety from fewer real examples

+### Visualization Windows
+- **Training Results**: Shows accuracy over time with explanation
+- **Prediction Details**: Shows confidence scores for each emotion

 ## Facilitating Tips

-- **Technical Support:** Be prepared to help with webcam issues or software problems
-- **Engagement:** Ask questions throughout to keep students engaged
-- **Time Management:** Keep an eye on the clock - data collection often takes longer than expected
+- **Guided Experimentation:** Suggest specific parameter combinations for students to try
+- **Comparisons:** Have groups compare results using different settings
+- **Visual Learning:** Use the explanations and visualizations to reinforce concepts
+- **Timeboxing:** The data collection phase often runs long - keep groups moving
-- **Differentiation:** For advanced students, discuss more complex aspects like overfitting, data augmentation
+- **Differentiation:** For advanced students, ask deeper questions about the visualization results

 ## Discussion Questions

-Here are some questions to stimulate discussion:
+Here are some enhanced questions to stimulate discussion:

-1. Why did your model make certain mistakes?
-How could you fix them?
-2. How did the amount of training data affect your model's performance?
+1. How did different parameter settings affect your model's performance?
-3. What other applications could use similar technology?
+2. What patterns did you notice in the prediction confidence scores?
+3. When would a higher or lower learning rate be beneficial?
+4. Why might a model perform well on training data but poorly on new inputs?
-4. What privacy concerns might arise with emotion recognition technology?
+5. What privacy or ethical concerns might arise with emotion recognition technology?
-5. How could bias affect these kinds of AI systems?
+6. How could you collect better training data to improve your model?

 ## Follow-up Resources